kof/sharedjs/readme.md

 - Array.prototype.some https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/some
 - Array.prototype.every https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/every

-### $.inherits(constructor, superConstructor);

-Inherit the prototype methods from one constructor into another.
-This concept is used in nodejs "util" module and googles closure library.

 ### $.extend([deep], target, object1, [objectN]);

 Merge the contents of two or more objects together into the first object.